-Our Showcase of Champions is our Marching Band competition where we host many bands from around the state and beyond in an all day show at Cavalier Stadium.
-This year's competition will be Saturday, September 15, 2018 and will require all-hands-on-deck from our volunteers to be a success.
+Our Showcase of Champions is our Marching Band competition where we host many bands from around the state and beyond in an all day show. *Please note- Due to ongoing construction, the show for 2021 will be held at Odessa High School’s Duck Stadium located at 570 Tony Marchio Drive Townsend, DE 19734.* This year's competition will be Saturday, September 18, 2021 and will require all-hands-on-deck from our volunteers to be a success.
 In addition to hosting the event, we also feed all of our band students, staff and volunteers to keep them going the whole day.
 A second, smaller group of volunteers takes care of feeding the competition Judges.

 Our Showcase is our marquee fund-raiser and kicks off our competition season.
-This is where it all starts and we're proud to be on of the first stops.
-This year we will be splitting the performances into 2 sessions with an intermission.
-This will create more volunteer opportunities and shorter shifts.
-First performance will be approximately at 12 noon; the last at 7:30pm.
+This is where it all starts and we're proud to be one of the first stops.
+First performance will be approximately at 2:00pm with the gates opening for bands at 12:00pm and spectators at 1:00pm.
+Bands will be assigned a random performance order determined by TOB staff per the guidelines.

 Click on this link of Showcase Volunteers to pick a job that works for you.
 Trust me, there is one!

 We need 12 people to guide buses, trailers, and spectators to appropriate spots and prevent parking where not allowed.
 Your shift starts a little earlier than others, but finishes earlier too.
-We will have a morning into afternoon shift and an afternoon into evening shift.
 Once all band units have arrived, parking volunteers have a break until it's time to help them exit.
-Both shifts will overlap during intermission.
 Details to be shared at the Parking Volunteer meeting before the Showcase.
 Report times and estimated finish listed in the sign-up.
 If you like being outside and organizing arrivals, this is the place for you!

-We will be serving concessions from the stand in the field house in shifts for lunch and dinner and everything in between and after.
-The signup has shifts geared to handle the crowd.
-You may sign up for as many shifts as you'd like!
+We will be serving limited concessions from the stand in the field house, while letting the food trucks handle the larger food orders.
 Our concessions are a big part of this event and many hands are needed to help it run smoothly during setup, each shift and cleanup.
-The concession stand will be coordinated by Barbara Rosenblum to make sure it well stocked, staffed and smooth!
 If you like interacting with our spectators and performers, this is the job for you!

 Ticket Sales / Takers & Stampers

-Volunteers will great spectators for day-of sales or collect pre-sold tickets and stamp everyone for re-entry.
-You'll be stationed at the front of the field house in the ticket booths and entry way.
+Volunteers will greet spectators and sell tickets at the window (the only way tickets are being sold this year, which is different from years past) and stamp everyone for re-entry.
+You'll be stationed at the front of the field house and entry way.
 There is typically a steady flow of spectators, but no real rush.
-Morning and afternoon shifts will be available.

 Volunteers at for this job welcome & stamp incoming band ensembles as they arrive to check in.
 This job communicates with the Field Marshals and Event Coordinator band arrivals to help keep the schedule.
 You will be stationed outside near the bus parking lot and work with our student hosts for a smooth hand off.